 Key Takeaways

-- 12 Weeks of Job-Protected Leave: FMLA provides up to 12 weeks of unpaid, job-protected leave for eligible employees at companies with 50+ workers.
+- 12 Weeks of Job-Protected Leave (or 26 for Military Caregivers): FMLA provides up to 12 weeks of unpaid, job-protected leave for eligible employees of covered employers.
+Private-employer coverage generally starts at 50+ workers, and military-caregiver leave can extend to 26 weeks.

-- Intermittent Leave Is Protected: Leave can be taken in increments as small as one hour — not just as 12 continuous weeks.
+- Intermittent Leave Is Protected: Leave can be taken intermittently or on a reduced schedule for qualifying reasons; it is not limited to 12 continuous weeks.

 - Retaliation Is Illegal: Employers cannot fire, demote, or discipline you for taking FMLA leave.
 Common retaliation patterns are predictable — and provable.